The Scoured Spike: Suppression of Indirect Dark Matter Signals by a Hidden Companion: Numerical Results and Parameter Exploration

 \subsection{Summary of trends}

-The principal trends emerging from the numerical exploration are: \begin{enumerate} \item The $J$-factor suppression scales steeply with the spike slope $\gamma_{\rm sp}$; no significant suppression occurs for $\gamma_{\rm sp}>2$, whereas for $\gamma_{\rm sp}\lesssim1.8$, reductions of one to three orders of magnitude are possible. \item The companion’s mass is the dominant parameter controlling the onset of suppression, while the orbital separation determines its efficiency. \item System age $t_{\rm BH}$ acts linearly in the total deposited energy and thus in the logarithm of $J_{\rm mod}/J_{\rm sp}$. \item The numerical data are well described by simple power-law fits in terms of the dimensionless parameter $s$, providing a practical prescription for indirect-detection forecasts. \end{enumerate}
+The principal trends emerging from the numerical exploration are: \begin{enumerate} \item The $J$-factor suppression depends on the spike slope $\gamma_{\rm sp}$ through two competing effects: the scouring radius $r_{\rm scour}$ grows most easily for $\gamma_{\rm sp}<2$ (lower central binding energy), while for $\gamma_{\rm sp}>2$ a given $r_{\rm scour}/r_{\rm core}$ produces \emph{larger} fractional $J$-factor suppression via Eq.~(\ref{eq:Jratio_gammasp_gt_threehalves}).
+In the shallow-spike regime ($\gamma_{\rm sp}\lesssim1.8$), even modest companions drive large scouring radii, yielding suppression of one to three orders of magnitude across much of the allowed parameter space.
+In the steep-spike regime ($\gamma_{\rm sp}\gtrsim2$), the onset of significant suppression requires more massive or longer-lived companions, but once $r_{\rm scour}/r_{\rm core}\gg1$, the $J$-factor reduction can be equally severe. \item The companion’s mass is the dominant parameter controlling the onset of suppression, while the orbital separation determines its efficiency. \item System age $t_{\rm age}$ acts linearly in the total deposited energy and thus in the logarithm of $J_{\rm mod}/J_{\rm sp}$. \item The numerical data are well described by simple power-law fits in terms of the dimensionless parameter $s$, providing a practical prescription for indirect-detection forecasts. \end{enumerate}

 In the next section we discuss the astrophysical implications of these results for ongoing and future indirect searches, and how the presence of a dark companion modifies the interpretation of gamma-ray, neutrino, and antimatter constraints.